 Are Libraries Locked Out of the E-book World?
-February 27, 2011Posted by Bill Rosenblatt in DRM, Law, Publishing, Uncategorized, United States.
+February 27, 2011Posted by Bill Rosenblatt in DRM, Law, Libraries, Publishing, Uncategorized, United States.

 Publishing guru Thad McIlroy was kind enough to link to one of my stories on the e-book DRM scene in an article on his excellent Future of Publishing site.
 (I have had the pleasure of working with Thad on various projects over the years.
 Especially when it comes to production and output issues for publishers, he is The Man.)
 So it’s incumbent on me to return the favor.

 In his piece, Thad accuses book publishers and Amazon of effectively colluding to shut out libraries from access to e-books.
 You can borrow e-books from many public libraries in the United States, but the process is clunky – because it entails using a system provided by a third party, Overdrive – and you can’t read them on a Kindle device or any of the Kindle apps.